 Our board members can help you with any of the following:

 - Financial Planning – If you’re looking to invest your money, plan for your future, or just need to talk to someone with a financial background, we can help.
-We have helped many veterans revise their monthly budgets to start saving more, and invest their back pay, disability, or SSI funds to work for them and their family.
+We have helped many veterans revise their monthly budgets to start saving more and invest their back pay, disability, or SSI funds to work for themselves and their families.
 We have helped veterans apply for home loans and bank accounts.
 We have connections in the financial sector, so if we are unable to answer your questions we have a great network that can help.

 - Personal advocate – If you need someone to help you make phone calls or sit in on meetings, we can help.
 We have sat in on doctor appointments with female veterans who felt unsafe with male doctors and have attended court appointments as character witnesses.
 We have also connected veterans with legal resources and directed them to other organizations that WILL help.